 - Excessive logging of CPU usage, as shown in the following flame graph:

 By fixing these issues, the team improved service latency and reduced infrastructure costs by 25%.
 For more details on this use case, check out this AWS blog.
 Or, take a look at another example of how the load time of GTA was reduced by 70% using profiling techniques.

-Our newly released gProfiler, incubated as an internal tool at Granulate, is open-source and simplifies the process of finding performance bottlenecks in your production environment with instant visibility.
+Our newly released profiling tool, incubated as an internal solution at Granulate, is open-source and simplifies the process of finding performance bottlenecks in your production environment with instant visibility.
 It can be deployed using a customized Docker container image to any environment.
 It continuously profiles your application code to the line level and pinpoints the most resource-consuming functions to help you optimize performance and reduce costs.

 What makes our profiler unique?

 - Open-source: an open-source package for community use